 - Prioritization – Scurmban teams are similar to Scrum teams in the way they treat prioritization – teams always work on the best thing to do next.
 With the Kanban method, you don’t necessarily have to prioritize to the same degree.

 Key Areas of Difference

-As mentioned just above, scrum is a lot more rigid and constrained in its structure than kanban and scrumban are.
-Kanban can be easily sculpted to fit the project at hand, and the scrumban method is certainly malleable too – it’s just not quite as flexible as kanban because it borrows principles from the more rigid scrum framework.
+As mentioned above, Scrum is a lot more rigid and constrained in its structure than Kanban and Scrumban are.
+Kanban can be easily sculpted to fit the project at hand, and the Scrumban method is certainly malleable too – it’s just not quite as flexible as Kanban because it borrows principles from the more rigid Scrum framework.

 Evaluation and Reflection